I Cavalry Corps (German Empire)

-The I Cavalry Corps (Höhere Kavallerie-Kommando 1 / HKK 1 literally: Higher Cavalry Command 1) was a formation of the German Army in World War I. It was formed on the mobilization of the German Army in August 1914 and disbanded in March 1918.
+The I Cavalry Corps (Höhere Kavallerie-Kommando 1 / HKK 1, lit.
+'Higher Cavalry Command 1') was a formation of the Imperial German Army in World War I. It was formed on the mobilization of the German army in August 1914 and disbanded in March 1918.

 I Cavalry Corps

 The Corps initially served on the Western Front with the Guards and 5th Cavalry Divisions and preceded the 3rd Army.
-By 15 September 1914, it was assigned to 2nd Army and comprised the Guards and 2nd Cavalry Divisions.
-Transferred to the East on 6 November 1914 and attached to the 9th Army.
+By 15 September 1914, it had been assigned to 2nd Army and comprised the Guards and 2nd Cavalry Divisions.
+It was transferred to the east on 6 November 1914 and attached to the 9th Army.
 By 8 February 1915, it consisted of the 6th and 9th Cavalry Divisions.

-At various times, the Corps was named for its commander as Cavalry Corps Richthofen, Corps Richthofen and Army Group Richthofen.
+At various times, the Corps was variously named after its commander as Cavalry Corps Richthofen, Corps Richthofen, and Army Group Richthofen.

-It remained with 9th Army until 20 November 1916, when it was redesignated as 56th Corps (z.b.V.).
+It remained with the 9th Army until 20 November 1916, when it was redesignated as 56th Corps (z.b.V.).